internetarchive/fatcat/guide/src/entity_release.md

 - `is_work_alias` (boolean): if true, then this release is an alias or pointer to the entire work, or the most recent version of the work.
-For example, some data repositories have separate DOIs for each version of the dataset, then an additional DOI that points to the "lastest" version/DOI.
+For example, some data repositories have separate DOIs for each version of the dataset, then an additional DOI that points to the "latest" version/DOI.

 #### `release_type` Vocabulary

 This vocabulary is based on the
 [CSL types](http://docs.citationstyles.org/en/stable/specification.html#appendix-iii-types),
 with a small number of (proposed) extensions: